 - Obtain stakeholder support for capital market development.

-- Establish strategic alliance with foreign exchanges & regulators.
+- Establish strategic alliance with foreign stock exchanges & securities market regulators.